DanielJonesEB/engineerbetter.com/_posts/2016-05-05-bosh-concourse.markdown

 {% endhighlight %}

-BOSH version 2 now uses a concept called cloud-config which separates IaaS-specific config like IP addressing from the deployment manifests and makes it an operator rather than user concern.
+'BOSH 2.0' now uses a concept called cloud-config which separates IaaS-specific config like IP addressing from the deployment manifests and makes it an operator rather than user concern.
 Set your chosen AWS AZ and your subnet_id in `aws-cloud.yml`.
 Use `terraform output subnet_id` to get your subnet_id, or just run the script provided in `bin/make_cloud_config.sh` to output `aws-cloud.yml`

 Then you can tell BOSH to update the config: